LieOnLion/quad-docs/docs/getting-stared/list-of-tags.md

 located in `data/quad/tags/enchantment` (.json files)

-- `pacifier/enderman` enchanted items keeps enderman from getting aggressive when looked at
+- `pacifier/enderman` enchanted items will prevent Endermen from getting aggressive when looked at
-- `pacifier/piglin` enchanted items keeps piglins from getting aggressive when preventable
+- `pacifier/piglin` enchanted items will prevent Piglins from getting aggressive when preventable
-- `protects_from/burns` enchanted items protects the player from burning on blocks like Magma or Campfire Blocks (or blocks in `when_stepped_on/burns`)
+- `protects_from/burns` enchanted items will protect the player from burning on blocks like Magma or Campfire Blocks (or blocks in `when_stepped_on/burns`)
 - `snow/boots` enchanted items lets the player walk on powdered snow when worn
 - `fire_lighter` enchanted items will ignite TNT, Campfires, Candles and Creepers when right clicked